-Ainsley O’Donnell is a junior from Belleville, Ill.
+Ainsley O’Donnell is a senior from Belleville, Illinois.
 She is a health science major with an emphasis in leadership and policy.
 She also has minors in business and psychology.
 After graduation, Ainsley hopes to pursue a career in medical sales focusing on devices aiding in diabetes management.

 In addition to serving as a School of Health Professions student ambassador, Ainsley is involved in the health sciences service fraternity, Sigma Eta Rho.
 She also has held many positions within her sorority, Kappa Delta, currently serving as merchandise chair.